 The market price of our Class A common stock may be volatile and, in the past, companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
-We may be the target of this type of litigation in the future.
-Securities litigation against us could result in substantial costs and divert management's attention from other business concerns, which could seriously harm our business.
+In addition to the Felipe Complaint, we may be the target of this type of litigation in the future.
+Additional securities litigation against us could result in substantial costs and divert management's attention from other business concerns, which could seriously harm our business.